GSA/piv-guides/Template-2.md

   > Repeat Procedure sections, as needed.

-# Markdown Template
+# Markdown Template (Style Sheet)

-This template is for submitting NEW pages to the site.
+Copy and paste the styles from this Markdown Template into the new file (page) you created.
+Use Markdown styles to write NEW pages to be submitted to the IDManagement.gov website.

 Markdown formatting is used for Pages (file) content.
 You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/